Do you have an uneven lawn you’re struggling to mow?

 Because it only has a 30cm cutting blade width, this mower can get into tight areas more easily, including small bumps and holes in your lawn.
 You can get the cutting height down to 10mm, helping you reach grass blades you probably wouldn’t be able to with a rotary lawn mower.

-Also, Flymo has included an extra-long 12m power cable with this hover mower.
+Also, Flymo has included an extra-long 1om power cable with this hover mower.
 This can be quite helpful if you’re mowing the lawn a long way away from the nearest power source.

 The issue with this mower is how much power it has.
-Flymo has included a 1300 watt motor, meaning the air cushion isn’t as strong as it would be with a 1500W+ motor.
-In saying this, Flymo’s lawn mower is easy enough to manoeuvre on most uneven lawns, because the chassis is so lightweight.
+Flymo has included a 1700 watt motor, making for actually quite a strong air cushion.
+Also, Flymo’s lawn mower is easy enough to manoeuvre on most uneven lawns, because the chassis is so lightweight.

 Ultimately, this is a great lawn mower for small lawns with uneven ground as opposed to a large garden.
 For those with a slightly bigger lawn, you might be better off with the larger version.